 During my field experience, I was given the wonderful opportunity to attend Narcan trainings.
+This opportunity also allowed me to become a train-the-trainer to provide the second sec vide the trainings.
 This opportunity also allowed me to become a train-the-trainer to provide the trainings for the community and future trainers.
-I was able to entirely accomplish my field experience onais while working with this genery.

-field separisnce goals while working with this agency, At the beginning of this field excentence I was properly trained and given the advanced knowledge of the services provided by the overdose prevention program.
-I was then granted the opportunity to plan and implement Narcan trainings to help educate our provide yould ion within our county and state.
+I was able to entirely accomplish my field experience goals while working with this agency.
+At the beginning of this field excertence I was properly trained and given the advanced knowledge of the services provided by the overdose prevention program.
+I was then granted the opportunity to plan and implement Narcan trainings to help educate our priority population within our county and state.
 This included training 1 trainer to provide additional trainings as well as training over 70 individuals on the proper use of Narcan.
+This in turn increased my overall knowledge and capacity to advocate for public health